UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 Async is the good approach to support many connections that are spending a lot of time waiting, and doing short tasks when they do have something to do.

 **NOTE:** the backbone of the web is HTTP -- which is a "stateless" protocol.
 That is, each request is independent (state is "faked" with sessions via cookies).
 So "classic" web apps are NOT keeping many connections alive, there may be many clients at once, but each request is still independent.
-And often there is substantial work do be done with each one.
+And often there is substantial work to be done with each one.
 A multi-threaded or multi-processes web server works fine for this.

 Single Page Apps and WebSockets
 -------------------------------